sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 # Normal Mapping

 With just lighting, our scene is already looking pretty good.
 Still, our models are still overly smooth.
 This is understandable because we are using a very simple model.
 If we were using a texture that was supposed to be smooth, this wouldn't be a problem, but our brick texture is supposed to be rougher.
-We could solve this by adding more geometry, but that would slow our scene down, and it would hard to know where to new polygons.
+We could solve this by adding more geometry, but that would slow our scene down, and it would hard to know where to add new polygons.
 This is were normal mapping comes in.

 Remember in [the instancing tutorial](/beginner/tutorial7-instancing/#a-different-way-textures), we experimented with storing instance data in a texture?
 A normal map is doing just that with normal data!
 We'll use the normals in the normal map in our lighting calculation in addition to the vertex normal.